Zescalante/icl_pipe/README.md

    - Corrected 1D surface brightness profiles and color profiles.
    - Fractional luminosity contribution of ICL to total cluster light.

 Results were validated against independent ICL studies of both the same target clusters, and clusters of similar redshift and dynamical environment.
-A secondary method of measurement was utilized for comparison, applying the [transfer-learning based ML model from Canepa et al.](https://github.com/lpcan/MICL/tree/v1.0).
+A secondary method of measurement was utilized for comparison, applying the [transfer-learning based ML model](https://github.com/lpcan/MICL/tree/v1.0) from Canepa et al.

 ---